 - These hot springs are known for their medicinal & therapeutic reasons.

 - Some of the important hot springs are at Borang, Ralang and Yumey Samdong.

-- Ban Jhakri water falls which is located near Gangtok is a major tourist attraction.
+- Ban Jhakri waterfalls which are located near Gangtok is a major tourist attraction.

 - Sikkim is known for its rich biodiversity and is the land known for more than 500 different species of Orchids, 11 Oak species, 23 different varieties of Bamboo trees and over 400 different medicinal plants.

 - More than 81 % area is forest and it has trees such as sals, figs, bananas at lower elevations.
-At higher altitudes there is abundance of chir, pine, oaks and maple trees.
+At higher altitudes, there is an abundance of chir, pine, oaks and maple trees.

 - Yak and musk deer are the main animals found in Sikkim.

 - Sikkim is the first Indian state known to have implemented organic farming and is called the first organic state.